 “The experience is worth it only if you remember those who lift you and those who hold you down.
 You don’t ever do anything on your own…There are no little people.
 You all go with me wherever I go.”

-The people Matt has met throughout his life have taught him how to persevere, to be a gentleman, to pick his battles, to stay the course and to love like there is no other feeling in the world.
+The people Matt has met throughout his life have taught him so much.
+He learned how to persevere, to be a gentleman, to pick his battles.
+He also learned to stay the course and to love like there is no other feeling in the world.

 A small town boy making it big on Broadway ~ a path paved by determination, passion, persistence and blessing.
 I could not be more proud of my friend, Matt, for pursuing his dreams and making them become a reality.
 Even during this small time with him, he inspired me and reminded me of some very precious memories and dreams.

 I cannot thank Matt enough for taking the time in between performances to share such amazing memories, stories and advice with me and my son.
-Huge thanks to the Providence Performing Arts Center and the Powers That Be with Disney’s The Lion King Production National Tour for allowing me the opportunity to sit with my friend and learn about his spectacular experiences.
+Huge thanks to the Providence Performing Arts Center and the Powers That Be with Disney’s The Lion King Production National Tour.
+I appreciated the opportunity to sit with my friend and learn about his spectacular experiences.

 Until the next footprint is made…. ~ T

-PS – I was in no way compensated for my time spent with Matt and I received absolutely no benefits except that of spending time with a friend during this interview.
+PS – I was in no way compensated for my time spent with Matt.
+I received absolutely no benefits except that of spending time with a friend during this interview.

 For tickets to see Disney’s The Lion King The Musical: